 Ha!
 I knew it!
 Remus loved my body as well as my mind.
 I threw my arms around him.
 Kissing him gave me a warm, fuzzy feeling, but I wanted more.
 I slipped my hand down and tugged the belt to his robe loose before pushing the annoying fabric off his shoulders.

 "Nymphadora, you are putting me in an unfair position."

 My dreamy smile at feeling his skin pressed to mine faded.
 I looked down.
-He was in his underwear.
+He was in his boxers.
 My smile returned.
-"Okay, I'll make us even."
+"OK, I'll make us even."